 Reckless driving charges require the state to show that you acted with intentional disregard for the safety of others on the road.
 Having a criminal traffic accident lawyer in Westchester County, New York on your side could make a difference in your case.
 Darren DeUrso can review the evidence police have gathered, speak to witnesses, and present the strongest possible case in court.
 You are innocent until proven guilty.
 If you are facing serious felony or misdemeanor charges, you have the right to seek representation from a qualified attorney.

 Help for Vehicular Homicide Charges

 Vehicular homicide or vehicular manslaughter are serious criminal charges.
 If your actions behind the wheel resulted in the death of another person, you could be facing these charges.
 Not all car accident deaths are classified as vehicular homicide.
 Police and prosecutors must decide that a driver acted willfully and recklessly, resulting in the injury or death of another person.
 Usually, these charges occur in conjunction with reckless driving charges or DUI and DWI charges.
 Individuals who text and drive and truck drivers who violate federal hours of service laws could potentially face vehicular manslaughter charges if they kill another person in an accident.
 However, as serious as these charges are, there are legal defenses available.
 For instance, a person can show that the other driver’s actions also caused the accident.
 Vehicular homicide charges can be complicated.
-If you are facing felony charges for your actions behind the wheel, you need the criminal traffic accident lawyer of Darren DeUrso in Westchester County, New York.
+If you are facing felony charges for your actions behind the wheel, you need a Westchester County criminal traffic accident lawyer like Darren DeUrso on your side.